-Stress is one of those things that everyone deals with a some level or another.
+Stress is one of those things that everyone deals with at some level or another.
 A lot of times I’m extremely stressed and I don’t even think I am.
 That’s how used to stress we are.
-Stress can do a number on your body, your family and your life.
+Stress can do a number on your body, your family, and your life.
 It affects everything.
-Doctors, friends and family tell you to let go of your stress and not worry, but how in the world are you supposed to do that?
+Doctors, friends, and family tell you to let go of your stress and not worry, but how in the world are you supposed to do that?

 Prayer: It’s the easiest and yet the hardest thing to do and it’s probably the most overlooked.
 It’s the easiest because it really doesn’t require anything of us, except to take a moment and do it.
 Start the day off with prayer.
 Pray when you feel stressed.
 Pray to close the day.
 It doesn’t have to be full of thou’s and shall’s, just normal honest conversation between you and God.
 Tell Him what’s going on (Pssst!
 He already knows by the way!) and how you feel about it.
 Not sure how or what to pray?
 There’s an app for that!

 Try the Abide: Prayer & Meditation app.
 It’s guided prayers.
 These can really help for when you’re at a loss for words or when you need something to help you remember to pray.
 It has tons of prayers for different topics.

 Bible Study/Devotion: Again something that’s so simple that we often forget about it.
 Pick a topic and it doesn’t have to be something heavy.
 Sometimes choosing something that is different or light can be fun!
 A good study can also help us learn coping skills for whatever is going on in our lives.
 Try YouVersion, it’s my favorite!